 In a frame not from an AP, including between TDLS peer STAs and between IBSS STAs, require all the SAs in the A-MSDU subframe headers to be the same as the (non-bandwidth-signalling) TA in the MAC header.
 [In a frame from an AP the SAs can be any individual address.]

-Except for S1G relay, where the SA and DA can be anything.
+Except for GLK, DMG relay and S1G relay, where the SA and DA can be anything.
 [S1G: is this OK?
 This is per Figure 10-112—S1G relay architecture.
-But can the RA be a group address, when sent by an S1G relay AP?]
+But can the RA be a group address, when sent by an S1G relay AP?
+Assuming DMG relay is the same as S1G relay]

 A statement should be added to indicate that the whole A-MSDU should be dropped if any A-MSDU subframe does not meet these conditions , since as described in https://papers.mathyvanhoef.com/usenix2021.pdf in §3, not doing so opens up vulnerabilities when SPP A-MSDUs are not used (see also 07/0397 on 11n/D3.0).